+ with the arguments

 a. (of a stream)

-having an element type that is a subtype of type character
+having an element type that is a subtype of type character.

 The most fundamental operation on a character input stream

-and on a character output stream
+is read-char and on a character output stream

-.
+is write-char.
 See binary.

 b. (of a file)